 Is listing a different rent price on an ad legal?
 How do you know the actual monthly rent that you will be paying?
 This article will help guide you through the ins and outs of rent prices.

-The gross rent is the total amount of all the monthly payments in a lease period.
-This can also include all the associated costs of renting the apartment, such as the utilities, building dues, and maintenance fees.
-If you’re paying $2000 a month, for example, your gross rent would be $24,000.
-In short gross rent is what you actually need to pay every month.
+In a nutshell, the gross rent is the flat monthly amount that you will pay during a lease period.
+This can also include all the associated costs of renting the apartment, such as the utilities, building dues, and maintenance fees, but this is not always the case.

 Net effective rent refers to the amount minus the discounts that have been applied.